 In our present age, the consciousness soul is first localized in the physical body, that is: it uses the physical organs.
 The intellectual soul, containing the inner feeling forces of sympathy and compassion, is located in the etheric body, which means that it uses etheric movements.
 The sentient soul, containing impulses, desires, passions, uses the forces localized in the astral body.
 When the sentient soul is changed into the intuition soul, you must imagine that in a kind of correspondence, the astral body becomes an instrument of this intuition soul.
 Similarly the inspiration soul is the transformed intellectual soul and its instrument is the human etheric body.
 The imagination soul or transformed consciousness soul uses the physical body as its instrument.

+- note the mapping of the elements of Self to the hierarchies may contain inconsistencies, as the Archai are not mentioned and the fifth component combines two hierarchies.
 1913-12-30-GA266/3 is about how Man's 'I' lives in its own (luciferic) warmth sphere or aura, but in meditation one can also experience a cooling down effect when the second type of (macroscopic) warmth enters.
 See Schema FMC00.033 on Damming up between heart and brain.

 When meditants look at themselves from outside, they can get the feeling of a space filled with only warmth, like a kind of oven.
 What lives in this is what lives and weaves in us, in our human soul life, as our own nature.